A Beginner's Guide To Flying With Alcohol

 Most people know TSA as the boys in blue who run security checkpoints at the airport.
 Aside from aviation, the TSA's also responsible for mass transit systems; freight and passenger rail; highways, pipelines and ports.
 Most TSA agents are polite and professional, but sometimes you run into a G.I.
 Joe whose personal mission is to separate passengers from items that aren't approved for travel.

-What are TSA's rules for traveling with liquor?
+What are TSA's rules for flying with alcohol?

-The rules revolve around three things: alcohol by volume (ABV), container size, and carry-ons vs checked bags.
+The rules for flying with alcohol revolve around three things: alcohol by volume (ABV), container size, and carry-ons vs checked bags.
 Let's get the easy stuff out of the way.
 Alcohol exceeding 70% ABV (140 proof) is prohibited across the board.
 Our condolences to the hazmat drinkers.
 Leave those bottles at home.

-Can you bring alcohol on a plane in your carry-on?
+Alcohol In Luggage: Can you bring alcohol on a plane?

-The TSA doesn't specify the number of containers you can bring on a plane, but they do state, "Mini bottles of alcohol in carry-on must be able to comfortably fit into a single quart-sized bag."
+The TSA doesn't specify the number of your own bottles or nips you can bring on a plane, but they do state, "Mini bottles of alcohol in carry-on must be able to comfortably fit into a single quart-sized bag."
 Additionally, "The final decision rests with the TSA officer on whether an item is allowed through the checkpoint."

 If you're stopped at a checkpoint for carrying too much weight, the sky isn't falling.
 You have options.